ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 * When starting the spring data, JPA will try to connect to the PostgresSQL and execute a set of validation, one of them could generate the following exception: `Method org.postgresql.jdbc.PgConnection.createClob() is not yet implemented`.
 The explanation for the solution is [here](https://vkuzel.com/spring-boot-jpa-hibernate-atomikos-postgresql-exception)
 * Testing endpoint /health did not work on Spring 2.1.4.
 Thisi s due that there is the new Actuator capabilities (`spring-boot-starter-actuator`) that adds endpoints to manage a webapp in production.
 This is a nice feature.
 So remove any hold Health api class and modify the url to `/actuator/health`.
 Be sure to read [this note](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html) on actuator.

 * Deployed in Kubernetes service, the pod has issue on postgress SSL handshake. (org.postgresql.util.PSQLException: SSL error: Received fatal alert: handshake_failure).
-This problem is linked to a SSL certificate not found.
+SSL handshakes are a mechanism by which a client and server establish the trust and logistics required to secure their connection over the network.
+This problem may be linked to a SSL certificate not found or wrong encryption protocol.
 We need to be sure a Java Keystore is defined and includes the public certificate coming from the server.
 See [security section](#security) above.

 ## References